Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Barbican Conservatory

-Tip: Check opening times in advance, and book your slot as access is limited.
+Tip: Entry is free but only available on selected days, so check opening times in advance, and book your slot as access is limited.

 Platform 9¾ at King’s Cross